natylaza89/dating_app_with_llm/README.md

 #### Client:

+1. Make sure to get an api key from [CoHere](https://cohere.com/) & update .env File - if you choose not to configure in .env the `MOCK_LLM=true`
-Open 2 terminals and make sure to follow this procedure's pattern: tab 1:
+2. Open 2 terminals and make sure to follow this procedure's pattern: tab 1:

 ```bash
 1. cd {PROJECT_PATH}/client